 A Perfect Weekend in NYC

-Whether this is your first visit, or you go every year, there’s nothing quite as invigorating as a trip to New York City.
+Whether this is your first visit, or you go every year, there’s nothing quite as invigorating as a trip to visit New York City.
 And now that we’re smack dab in the middle of spring, New York locals and visitors are putting the arduous winter behind them, and bounding outside to have some fun.

 For your perfect New York weekend, don’t miss your favorite museum or trip to the top of a skyscraper.
 But to relish the city in this weather, take time to wander fun neighborhoods, explore new eateries, and drink in the city’s vibe.

 First things first — Touring New York with a CityPASS ticket booklet in your hand means never having to say you’re sorry you missed it.
 Not only does New York CityPASS offer a 40 percent discount to the Big Apple’s most iconic destinations (compared to combined regular box office prices), it whisks ticket booklet holders to the head of long, snaking entry lines, in most cases.

 Take a cruise — I admit that there have been times when I’ve been that guy who would rather just skip an event than wait, so using CityPASS has been a godsend in my travels.
 This is especially true when scooting to the front of the queue for the Statue Cruises ferry to see America’s Statue of Liberty and Ellis Island — two musts if you haven’t been.